jyh947/RedditNotifier/README.md

 ##### Start Automation
 After logging into Gmail and Reddit, you should be able to check the “Start Automation” checkbox.
 If the sleep time, search term(s), or subreddit list entries are incorrect, you will be notified.
 The automation will not start until all the fields are valid.
 By starting the automation process, the robot will automatically scan all the subreddits that you listed for all the search term(s) you listed and notify you whenever it finds a new post with those search term(s) to both your own Reddit account inbox and the target email that you entered.
 ##### Output
 The output section will update with information about what the robot is doing.
+It might make no sense to you.
 More or less, it’s just there to tell you that the robot is still running.